Accessibility of software tools and course materials

 Need a proctoring service for online exams?
 Extended times are not the only accommodations students request for online exams.
 Here is a list of proctoring services available at UC Davis with recommendations on how to ensure your exams are accessible and inclusive to all.

-Zoom is being considered by some faculty as a proctoring service for exams.
+- Zoom.
+Zoom is used by some faculty as a proctoring service for exams.
 To ensure privacy of student accommodations, the Student Disability Center can assist with additional Zoom rooms and proctors.
-Please reach out to firstname.lastname@example.org or join the 12-1pm Zoom session for Faculty occurring Monday-Friday during Fall Quarter 2021.
+Please reach out to email@example.com or join the Monday - Friday 12-1 Zoom session for Faculty.

-The Respondus Lockdown Browser is a tool which restricts the functions of what the student can do on their computer during an exam.
-It does not require the use of a webcam and is available for use to secure Canvas exams on PC, Mac, iPads, and, as of August 2021, Chromebooks.
-Please note that accommodations such as extended times would still need to be entered into Canvas.
+- Respondus Lockdown Browser.
+The Respondus Lockdown Browser is a tool that restricts the functions of what the student can do on their computer during an exam.
+It does not require the use of a webcam and is available for use to secure Canvas exams on PC, Mac, and iPads.
+This tool does not work with personally-owned Chromebooks.
+Please note that accommodations, such as extended times, would still need to be entered into Canvas.

-The Respondus Monitor is an add-on to Respondus Lockdown Browser which includes video monitoring features and requires that the student have a webcam.
+- Respondus Monitor.
+The Respondus Monitor is an add on to Respondus Lockdown and includes video monitoring features requiring that the student have a webcam.
 This tool does not interfere with assistive technologies, but not all students have cameras available.
 Use of Respondus Monitor may result in false positives as it is an automated service flagging video for instructors to review.